desidicheva/thumb-gallery-js/README.md

 # thumb-gallery-js
-Image gallery with thumbnails built with JavaScript
+Javascript Project - Image gallery with thumbnails

+The images have to be in images folder or change the path of the images.